robocorp/robocorp/README.md

 ## CLI

+> **Warning**<br/>
-> **_NOTE:_**  Robo CLI is not yet recommended for production use, while libraries are ready for prime time.
+> Robo CLI is not yet recommended for production use, while libraries are ready for prime time.
 Refer to Robocorp's production tooling for managing Python projects [here](https://robocorp.com/docs/quickstart-guide/python).

 The `robo` CLI is used to manage and run your projects during development, and it bundles your project for deployment.